vshymanskyy/muon/docs/README.md

 - **Tags:**
   - `count`,`size`,`padding` tags must **not** be used
   - magic tag `0x8F` must be ignored when comparing deterministic documents (i.e. may be present or missing)

+---

+## Muon Chaining

+Muon is entirely self-contained, so parser will decode one object at a time.
+Note that even if LRU strings list is used, the way it is referenced will still produces the correct result.
+Therefore, to decode multiple objects, you should repeatedly unpickle the file until you reach end of file or stream.

+For communication protocols, the following encoding is recommended:
+- the stream begins with  a Muon `magic` tag  and `0x90` (start list)
+- then a bunch of objects are sent one after another (decoder is called in a loop)
+- `0xFF` (padding) can be used as a keepalive signal
+- `0x91` (list end) is an explicit end of stream, after which connection should be cleanly terminated